iris-hep/iris-hep.github.io/pages/covid-19.md

     April meeting entitled "Physics Response to COVID-19".

-  * Princeton researchers Peter Elmer, Henry Schreiner, David Lange and Jim Pivarski are contributing the software for a patient presure and flowmeter monitoring system for ventilators.
-The system allow up to 20 patients to be monitored remotely by a nurse in a COVID-19 field hospital, with relevant alarms.
+  * Princeton researchers Peter Elmer, Henry Schreiner, David Lange and Jim Pivarski are contributing the software for a patient pressure and airflow monitoring system for ventilators.
+The system allows up to 20 patients to be monitored remotely by a nurse in a COVID-19 field hospital, with relevant alarms.
 This outreach activity is being done in collaboration with [Penn Medicine](https://www.pennmedicine.org/) and a number of other